RayanKashif69/Distributed-P2P-FileSharing/README.md

 - **File Download Delay After `get <file_id>`**
   After issuing a `get <file_id>`, it may take 20–30 seconds to download a file — especially for larger files like `bitcoin.pdf` or `image.png`, or when the network is congested.
-  - The peer tries multiple sources listed in the metadata and usually retrieves the file from a well-known host.
+  - The peer tries multiple sources listed in the metadata and usually retrieves the file from one of the trakced peers.
   - The CLI will show:
     `Successfully downloaded file from <peer_id>`
     once the process completes.
 Please be patient and monitor the CLI output.